tajo/ladle/packages/website/docs/introduction.md

 slug: /
 ---

 **Ladle is a drop-in alternative to <a href="https://storybook.js.org/">Storybook</a>**.
-It is a tool for developing and testing your React components in an environement that's isolated and faster than most real-world applications.
+It is a tool for developing and testing your React components in an environment that's isolated and faster than most real-world applications.
 Ladle also creates an index of your components so you can easily test them through tools like <a href="https://playwright.dev/">Playwright</a>.

 ![Ladel Demo](/img/ladle-baseweb.png)